 Add your iPhone to Find My

-Once you turn on the Find My iPhone setting, you can use the Find My (or Find My iPhone ) app to locate and protect your device if it’s ever lost or stolen.
+Once you turn on the Find My iPhone setting, you can use the Find My (or Find My iPhone ) app to locate and protect your iPhone if it is ever lost or stolen.
 Activation Lock is also turned on.

 Set up your iPhone